apaquino/react-mui-sample-app/README.md

 TODO

-1. Refactor to make a new StockTableRow
+1. Refactor to make a new StockTableRow component
 2. ~~PropTypes~~
 3. Test :)
 4. Hide AutoComplete bar when adding a stock and have it show again after adding a stock or cancelling.